 - Reliability- As traditional WAN only uses one type of connection to send data if this goes down you can no longer communicate with other sites.
 Whereas with SD WAN it uses multiple forms of connections, so if one goes down it can automatically switch to another allowing data to still send.

-- Price- SD WAN’s are normally cheaper.
+- Price- SD WAN’s will often be the most cost-effective network option.
 This is because you can mix and match what connection you want to send the data over.
 Traditional WAN’s can be more expensive because it needs the use of Leased Lines (fibre optics) or packet-switched network.
-Which is more expensive compare to broadband or 4G which SD WAN can run on.

 Advantages and Disadvantages of a wide area network (WAN)